 Uterine-Related Problems: One of the main causes of heavy periods is uterine growth.
 Conditions such as fibroids and tumors can often result in a heavy cycle.
 A person with growth in the uterus is most likely to experience more pain during their monthly cycle.
 Such causes of heavy flow can be difficult to treat and manage and often require professional involvement.

 Other Illnesses or Disorders: Other illnesses may also contribute to a heavy cycle.
-Some conditions lead to heavy bleeding such as the von Willebrand disease which leads to heavy bleeding.
+Some conditions lead to heavy bleeding such as the von Willebrand disease leads to heavy bleeding.
 The effect of such conditions may not be treated by CBD but if diagnosed can be treated by modern medicine.

 Irregular Cycle: The other reason why a person may experience heavy flow is the irregular menstrual cycle.
 In this case, a person who does not undergo regular periods has a possibility of experiencing heavy flow when it happens.
 It is not clear why this happens but some doctors say that it is due to the cleanup of the uterus that is needed to make it ready for reproduction.

 So how does CBD affect the menstrual cycle when it comes to heavy cycles?
-The above reasons are key to understanding how does CBD affect the menstrual cycle in people with heavy flow.
+The above reasons are key to understanding how CBD affects the menstrual cycle in people with heavy flow.
 The way CBD works is that it promotes the hormonal balance responsible for menstruation.
 This work can go a long way in promoting a healthy menstrual cycle.

 The Anti-inflammatory Effect of CBD on Cramps

 The fact that CBD is a powerful anti-inflammatory helps deal with some of the problems mentioned above.
-For instance, irritation caused by growth in the uterus and the related inflammation can be reduced by using CBD.
-Due to its effect on inflammation, CBD may be helpful in reducing pains related to inflammation and can be quite helpful to people suffering from heavy flow.
+For instance, irritation caused by growth in the uterus and related inflammation can be reduced by using CBD.
+Due to its effect on inflammation, CBD may be helpful in reducing pains related to inflammation and can be quite helpful to people suffering from the heavy flow.

 10 FAQS About CBD and Menstrual Cycles